datasone/spell_bubble_mod_tool/README.md

 # spell_bubble_mod_tool

 A helper tool for Touhou Spell Bubble modding.
-See help of mod_tool
+See help of mod_tool for detailed usages.

 ## Build Deps
 - Rust toolchain